 You are entitled to contact your local MP to express your views, or seek help, on any community or government issues.
 Your local MP is your contact to government and part of their role is to act as your representative.

-If you have already visited your local MP, please make a follow-up appointment to update them on the progress made so far.
-Please contact email@example.com for more information or call 02 8033 4113.
+If you have already visited your local MP to discuss mitochondrial donation, please make a follow-up appointment to update them on the progress made so far.
+Please contact firstname.lastname@example.org for more information or call 02 8033 4113.

 Members of the mito community have written about their experience of meeting with their MP.